 Nia is commended by clients for her calm demeanour, sensible advice, thorough preparation, meticulous drafting and robust representation at hearings.

 Nia is actively involved in providing seminars and training in respect of her areas of expertise.

 Nia is a fluent Welsh speaker and is happy to conduct cases through the medium of Welsh.

-Prior to commencing pupillage, Nia amassed three years’ experience within the financial services sector.
-Nia also previously worked as a paralegal responsible for challenging Continuing NHS Healthcare decisions on behalf of her own caseload of clients.
+Prior to commencing pupillage, Nia gained three years’ experience within the financial services sector.
+Nia also previously worked as a paralegal responsible for challenging Continuing NHS Healthcare decisions.
 This provided her with a comprehensive understanding of Local Authority and Health Board duties towards its service users which has assisted in Nia’s practice.

 Since becoming a tenant, Nia has continued to pursue additional opportunities to enhance her knowledge and experience.
 In 2016 Nia was seconded to NHS Legal and Risk Services where she advised and attended court on a range of matters including Court of Protection and Inquests.
 In 2017 Nia was awarded a prestigious Inns of Court Pegasus Trust Outgoing Scholarship and travelled to India to work in the legal sector for two months.

 - R (on the application of Lewis) – Nia was instructed as Junior Counsel for the Claimant to judicially review the decision of the Welsh Ministers to approve Velindre University NHS Trust’s Outline Business Case to build Velindre Cancer Centre on a site at the Northern Meadows in Cardiff.
 Successfully applied for an Aarhus cost capping order on behalf of an individual claimant who was part of a campaign group in circumstances where the claim was crowd funded.